extfuse/extfuse.github.io/README.md

 usecases, it severely degrades performance due to frequent kernel-user context switching.

-This work introduces EFFUSE, a framework for developing extensible user file systems that also allows applications to register "thin" specialized request handlers in the kernel to meet their specific operative needs, while retaining the complex functionality in user-space.
+This work introduces ExtFUSE, a framework for developing extensible user file systems that also allows applications to register "thin" specialized request handlers in the kernel to meet their specific operative needs, while retaining the complex functionality in user-space.